 Background

-Ocean colour system vicarious calibration (OC-SVC) is a fundamental requirement for all ocean colour missions in order to meet the stringent accuracy requirements for radiometric products and all downstream bio-optical products.
-This group used to be an IOCCG WG on Long-term vicarious adjustment of OC sensors.
+This group used to be an IOCCG working group on Long-term vicarious adjustment of OC sensors.
 In 2020 IOCCG recommended the establishment of the OC-SVC Task Force, supported by a recommendation from the INSITU-OCR White Paper.
+The task force was established in May 2021.
+Initial membership was based on agency members as well as other members who were previously engaged in the previous working group.

 Members